- Hop-on hop-off bus tour of San Antonio

 What You Can Expect

-Aboard the bus, you’ll get great views of the city and enjoy recorded commentary, letting you learn about all the sites you see.
+From the bus, enjoy clear views of the city and recorded commentary that describes the sites you pass.
 A full list of stops can be found in the Itinerary section below.

 - River Walk shops and restaurants